 The Windows VPN app looks the business and has an easy-to-navigate interface.
 To auto-connect to a nearby server just hit the big “on” button.
 The client uses IKEv2 by default but also supports OpenVPN (UPD and TCP), and L2TP/IPsec.

 Although IKEv2 is not as proven as OpenVPN when it comes to security, it is very secure in theory and usually faster than OpenVPN.
 We presume OpenVPN TCP uses port 443 in order to provide some limited anticensorship capabilities.

 The Windows app offers a number of bonus features that are available on all other platforms.
 Split tunneling lets you choose which programs and apps use the VPN tunnel, and to exclude the rest.
 Split tunneling is therefore very useful if you only need the VPN for certain reasons.

-Secure downloading is an unusual feature which automatically scans all downloads with “advanced server level virus and malware protection.”
-How effective this might be is anyone’s guess, but while we would certainly not recommend throwing away your current antimalware protection, it can’t do any harm to have an additional layer of protection.
+Secure downloading is an unusual feature that automatically scans all downloads with “advanced server-level virus and malware protection.”
+The actual effectiveness of this service is anyone's guess – we wouldn't recommend throwing away your current antimalware protection, however, but it certainly can't hurt to have an additional layer of protection.